ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2023.md

 Mahdi:
 OAM still needs some updates and comments.

-=> prioritisation of chartered items is necessary.
+Conclusion: => prioritisation of chartered items is necessary.

 ------------------------------